bimone/releases/README.md

-# BIMone Releases
+# BIM One Releases

-Installer downloads for BIMone desktop tools.
+Installer downloads for BIM One desktop tools.
 Visit [bimonehub.com](https://bimonehub.com) to get started.